rmudabon/road-central-test/README.md

 # React + TypeScript + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This template provides a minimal setup to get React and Typescript in Vite as answers for the Road Central Application.
 It also includes a router using [@tanstack/react-router](https://github.com/tanstack/router) to handle routing.

 ## Installation